A Simple Forex Swing Strategy

 Swing trading is a simple, effective, and quick way to trade forex and be successful at it.
 Moreover, it is effective regardless of a trader’s previous experience or success.
 But, it does come with some warning that must be taken into consideration before engaging in any trade.

-Trades should consider following these tips if they wish to avoid falling in traps trading.
+Traders should consider following these tips if they wish to avoid falling in traps trading.

 1) Never bet against the trend: Swing trading is all about seeing the over market trend and following it as closely as possible to maximise profits.
 Straying away from that idea will create unnecessary risk and substantial losses.